-4.35F4-EPINEPHRINE EMERGENCY ADMINISTRATION CONSENT FORM
+4.35F4 EPINEPHRINE EMERGENCY ADMINISTRATION CONSENT FORM

-Student's Name (Please Print)

-This form is good for school year 2019-20.
+This form is good for the current school year.
 This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.

 My child has an IHP that provides for the administration of epinephrine in emergency situations.
 I hereby authorize the school nurse or other school employee certified to administer auto-injectable epinephrine to administer auto-injectable epinephrine in emergency situations when he/she believes my child is having a life-threatening anaphylactic reaction.

 The medication must be in the original container and be properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
 Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.

-Date of physician's order
+Date of physician's order 1 2

 Circumstances under which Epinephrine may be administered

 Other instructions

 I acknowledge that the District, its Board of Directors, and its employees shall be immune from civil liability for damages resulting from the administration of auto-injector epinephrine in accordance with this consent form, District policy, and Arkansas law.

 Parent or legal guardian signature

 Date

-Date Adopted: 8-19-2013

-Last Revised: 7-15-2019

-4.35F5-ALBUTEROL EMERGENCY ADMINISTRATION CONSENT FORM
+4.35F5 ALBUTEROL EMERGENCY ADMINISTRATION CONSENT FORM

-Student's Name (Please Print)

-This form is good for school year 2019-20.
+This form is good for the current school year.
 This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.

 My child has an IHP that provides for the administration of albuterol in emergency situations.
 I hereby authorize the school nurse or other school employee certified to administer albuterol to administer albuterol in emergency situations when he/she believes my child is in perceived respiratory distress.

 The medication must be in the original container and be properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
 Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.

 Date of physician's order

 Circumstances under which albuterol may be administered

 Other instructions

 I acknowledge that the District, its Board of Directors, and its employees shall be immune from civil liability for damages resulting from the administration of albuterol in accordance with this consent form, District policy, and Arkansas law.

-Parent or legal guardian signature
+Parent or legal guardian signature Date

-Date

-Date Adopted: 7-15-2019 Last Revised:

-4.35F6-STRESS AND EMERGENCY DOSE MEDICATION ADMINISTRATION CONSENT FORM
+4.35F6 STRESS AND EMERGENCY DOSE MEDICATION ADMINISTRATION CONSENT FORM

-Student's Name (Please Print) This form is good for school year This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.
+This form is good for the current school year.
+This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.

 The school has developed an individual health plan (IHP) acknowledging that my child has been diagnosed as suffering from adrenal insufficiency.
 The IHP authorizes the school nurse to administer a stress or emergency dose medication to my child in an emergency situation.

-Date of physician's order Circumstances under which the stress or emergency dose medication may be administered Other instructions
+Date of physician's order

+Circumstances under which the stress or emergency dose medication may be administered:

+Other instructions